fission/blog.fission.io/content/posts/how-to-develop-a-serverless-application-with-fission-pt-1.md

 # Introduction

-When users try to develop serverless applications, they often choose some existing and mature solutions like [AWS Lambda](https://aws.amazon.com/lambda/) or [Google Cloud Functions](https://cloud.google.com/functions/).
+When users try to develop serverless applications, they often choose to start with Serverless services offered on public clouds, like [AWS Lambda](https://aws.amazon.com/lambda/) or [Google Cloud Functions](https://cloud.google.com/functions/).
 However, users may encounter following problems after application development:

 1. Simulating the same environment on local machines is difficult
 2. Vendor lock-in prevents moving applications from one cloud provider to another